TinaHeiligers/tinkerantreats/content/pages/ML and AI/ML-AI.md

 The R code is concise and there are a few lines of comments describing what the code does but most of the pseudo code is given in the Python code section.
 It's referenced again on that page.

+In case some have been missed, another post covers their [10 algorithms](https://gab41.lab41.org/the-10-algorithms-machine-learning-engineers-need-to-know-f4bb63f5b2fa#.k5g1mndg5) ML engineers need to know.

 ## Linear classification
 An example of linear classification of [images of cats and dogs](http://www.pyimagesearch.com/2016/08/22/an-intro-to-linear-classification-with-python/) is given in this excellent work-through tutorial.